IgorDGomes/Oasis-Legacy-Bank/README.md

 3. Log in with your existing credentials or sign up to create a new account. `(Not available yet)`

-4. Explore the various features of the application, including account management, fund transfers, and bill payments<!-- , and mobile alerts -->.  `(Not available yet)`
+4. Explore the various features of the application, including account management, fund transfers, bill payments, and mobile alerts.  `(Not available yet)`

 ## Progress